Lithium iron phosphate: Applications

-LFP cells have an operating voltage of 3.3 V, charge density of 170 mAh/g, high power density, long cycle life and stability at high temperatures.
+Lithium iron phosphate batteries are important for many applications, including power tools, battery energy storage systems, uninterruptible power systems (UPS), power plants, and electric vehicles.
+According to the IEA, LFP batteries made up half of the world's electric vehicle sales, driven largely by China.

-LFP's major commercial advantages are that it poses few safety concerns such as overheating and explosion, as well as long cycle lifetimes, high power density and has a wider operating temperature range.
-Power plants and automobiles use LFP.
+LFP batteries have an operating voltage of ~3.3 V, which is low compared the ~3.7 V average operating voltage of Li-ion batteries utilizing lithium transition metal oxide cathode materials (such as lithium cobalt oxide (LiCoO_{2}), lithium nickel oxide (LiNiO_{2}), NMC, or NCA).
+This leads to lower energy density for LFP batteries.
+However, LFP batteries have better safety characteristics (including high temperature stability), higher power density and longer cycle life than other Li-ion battery cathode chemistries.
+Additionally, LFP batteries do not contain nickel or cobalt, which lowers the cost of the battery, and sidesteps ethical issues associated with cobalt extraction.

 BAE has announced that their HybriDrive Orion 7 hybrid bus uses about 180 kW LFP battery cells.
-AES has developed multi-trillion watt battery systems that are capable of subsidiary services of the power network, including spare capacity and frequency adjustment.
+AES has developed multi-trillion-watt battery systems capable of providing ancillary services to the power network, including spare capacity and frequency regulation.
 In China, BAK and Tianjin Lishen are active in the area.

-The safety is a crucial property for certain applications.
-For example, in 2016 an LFP-based energy storage system was installed in Paiyun Lodge on Mt.Jade (Yushan) (the highest alpine lodge in Taiwan).
+Safety is a crucial property for certain applications.
+For example, in 2016, an LFP-based energy storage system was installed in Paiyun Lodge on Mt.Jade (Yushan) (the highest alpine lodge in Taiwan).
 As of 2024, the system is still operating safely.